Thomas-George-T/Movies-Analytics-in-Spark-and-Scala/README.md

 3. How many movies are released each year?
 4. How many number of movies are there for each rating?
 5. For each movie,
-   1. How many users rated?
+   1. How many users have rated?
    2. What is the total rating?
    3. What is the average rating?

 ### Spark DataFrames
 1. Clean data and convert into Dataframe.

-_Note: The results were repartitioned and stored into the same text file.
+> **_Note:** The results were repartitioned and stored into the same text file.
 It is highly recommended to not do this but it is done here for the sake of readability_

-## Recognition & Mentions
+## Article Mentions
 This project was featured on [Data Machina Issue #130](https://www.getrevue.co/profile/datamachina/issues/data-machina-issue-130-112552) listed at number 3 under ScalaTOR.
 Thank you for the listing

 ## License